 - Explain how your work experience is relevant

-Everything in your application needs to clearly signpost the reasons why you’d make a good teacher, to make it really clear to the assessors.
-This includes when you’re sharing details about your education and work history.
-If you’ve got the opportunity to expand on your work or volunteering experience, make sure you highlight the parts of the job that are relevant to teaching – for example, leadership skills, working with young people, or giving presentations.
-On Apply, you only have the opportunity to do this for any volunteer work, so make it count!
+Everything in your application needs to clearly signpost the reasons why you’d make a good teacher.
+Make sure to expand on your work or volunteering experience to highlight the parts that are relevant to teaching.
+For example, working with young people, leadership skills or giving presentations.

 - Get some school experience